-It will come as little surprise to many of you the most expensive car ever sold at auction to date is a Ferrari 250 GTO.
+It will come as little surprise to many of you the most expensive car ever sold at auction to date is a Ferrari 250 GTO, although this example is merely second in the overall rankings.
 No other car in the world has earned such a reputation and mystique, much of that built on previous record-smashing auction results.
 More importantly, the car itself is one of the finest of its era, thanks to its powerful 3.0-litre V12, superbly balanced chassis and immaculate race pedigree.
 Only 39 were made and this one was raced by Jo Schlesser.

 This 1957 Ferrari was another record breaker when it sold at the start of 2016 to become the most expensive racing car ever sold at auction.
 Previously owned for 40 years by a private collector, it caused huge interest, because it had been raced by Peter Collins and Maurice Trintignant in the 1957 Sebring 12 Hours.
 After that, it competed in the Mille Miglia with Wolfgang von Trips at the wheel.
 Provenance like that in this market leads to such a high price being paid.